kanriapp/kanri/README.md

 - 🛠 Customizable - allows for custom themes, background images and card colors
 - ⌨ With power users in mind - implements keyboard shortcuts to speed up board navigation

-> **Note**: This project is still in active development, it is advised to make regular JSON exports to prevent data loss.
-Any testers that provide feedback are greatly appreciated.

 ## 📋 Roadmap
 Long term vision for the project:
 - 👷‍♂️ Improve current features and refactor to avoid tech debt